University of Utah Manager, Program in Salt Lake City, Utah

 •Collaborate, communicate, and attend meetings between Bridge and stateDLIteams.

-•Facilitate and lead university curriculum development teams ensuring input from state universities.
+•Facilitate and lead university curriculum development teams ensuring input

 •Communicate with diverse stakeholders (e.g. print and email, parent nights).

 •Contribute to and lead state professional development, (e.g. Summer Bridge Institute, Bridge Content Workshop, and fall and spring PD workshops).

 •Conduct regular classroom visits; communicate with and support high school and university co-instructors; provide regular updates to state team on visits.

 •Organizes, directs and controls all aspects of a site, project or program within an academic, research or administrative unit.